Loneliness Can Kill You

 Loneliness is one of the worst feelings you could ever feel.
 At work, everyone can be laughing at a joke your boss made yet you feel disconnected.
 At home, your spouse can be so busy that you rarely see each other.
 It’s only for a season but it’s tough being alone.
 The feeling of loneliness can kill you.

 I speak about loneliness because it’s this feeling that is my biggest personal struggle.
 No matter what I do I can’t be alone for a long period.
-My husband can’t help me with this and I’ve been dealing with this struggle all of my life.
+My partner can’t help me with this and I’ve been dealing with this struggle all of my life.

 That feeling creeps up on me when I least expect it and when it hits me it’s fierce.
 One moment I’m enjoying myself watching Netflix on the couch and the next moment I realize that I’m alone.
 There’s no one for me to take care of, and all you have left is yourself.